-- Report the number of employees on the payroll at the end of FY 2011 including part-time employees, but excluding temporary and contract employees not included on your payroll records.
-A count taken at some other date during the reporting period may be given provided it is a reasonable estimate of employees on the payroll at the end of FY 2011.
-If the number of employees at the end of FY 2011 (or when the count was taken) was unusually high or low due to temporary factors (e.g., a strike), enter the number of employees that reflects normal operations.
-If the number of employees fluctuates widely during the year due to seasonal business variations, report the average number of employees on the payroll during FY 2011.
+Section C - Number of Employees and Employee Compensation Reporter ID • Report the number of employees on the payroll at the end of FY 2013 including part-time employees, but excluding temporary and contract employees not included on your payroll records.
+A count taken at some other date during the reporting period may be given provided it is a reasonable estimate of employees on the payroll at the end of FY 2013.
+If the number of employees at the end of FY 2013 (or when the count was taken) was unusually high or low due to temporary factors (e.g., a strike), enter the number of employees that reflects normal operations.
+If the number of employees fluctuates widely during the year due to seasonal business variations, report the average number of employees on the payroll during FY 2013.
 Base such an average on the number of employees on the payroll at the end of each pay period, month or quarter.
-If precise figures are not available, give your best estimate. - Report employee compensation expenditures made by an employer in connection with the employment of workers, including cash payments, payments in-kind, and employer expenditures for employee benefit plans including those required by statute.
+If precise figures are not available, give your best estimate. • Report employee compensation expenditures made by an employer in connection with the employment of workers, including cash payments, payments in-kind, and employer expenditures for employee benefit plans including those required by statute.
 Base compensation data on payroll records.
 Report compensation which relates to activities that occurred during the reporting period regardless of whether the activities were charged as an expense on the income statement, charged to inventories, or capitalized.
 DO NOT include data related to activities of a prior period, such as those capitalized or charged to inventories in prior periods.
 DO NOT include compensation of contract workers not carried on the payroll of this U.S. Reporter.
-Total employee compensation consists of wages and salaries of employees and employer expenditures for all employee benefit plans. - Wages and salaries include gross earnings of all employees before deduction of employees' payroll withholding taxes, social insurance contributions, group insurance premiums, union dues, etc. Include time and piece-rate payments, cost of living adjustments, overtime pay and shift differentials, bonuses, profit-sharing amounts, stock-based compensation, and commissions.
+Total employee compensation consists of wages and salaries of employees and employer expenditures for all employee benefit plans.
+Wages and salaries include gross earnings of all employees before deduction of employees' payroll withholding taxes, social insurance contributions, group insurance premiums, union dues, etc. Include time and piece-rate payments, cost of living adjustments, overtime pay and shift differentials, bonuses, profit-sharing amounts, stock-based compensation, and commissions.
 Exclude commissions paid to independent personnel who are not employees.
 Include direct payments by employers for vacations, sick leave, severance (redundancy) pay, etc. Exclude payments made by, or on behalf of, benefit funds rather than by the employer.
 Include employer contributions to benefit funds.
 Include in-kind payments, valued at their costs, that are clearly and primarily of benefit to the employees as consumers.
-Do not include expenditures that benefit employers as well as employees, such as expenditures for plant facilities, employee training programs, and reimbursement of business expenses. - Employee benefit plans include employer expenditures for all employee benefit plans including those mandated by government statute, those resulting from collective bargaining contracts and those that are voluntary.
+Do not include expenditures that benefit employers as well as employees, such as expenditures for plant facilities, employee training programs, and reimbursement of business expenses. - Employee benefit plans include employer expenditures for all employee benefit plans including those mandated by government statute, those resulting from collective bargaining contracts, and those that are voluntary.
 Include Social Security and other retirement plans, life and disability insurance, guaranteed sick pay programs, workers' compensation insurance, medical insurance, family allowances, unemployment insurance, severance pay funds, etc. Also, include deferred post-employment and post-retirement expenses per FASB ASC 715 (FAS 106).
 If plans are financed jointly by the employer and the employee, include only the contributions of the employer.
+Number of employees 3253 37 What is the U.S. Reporter's total number of employees?